SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 Before proceeding, note that it's a good idea to turn on Network Analyzer here, as it will be easier to obtain the network key and analyze the network in real-time.
 If you don't you'll have to get the network key from the keys print command and it in manually to Network Analyzer.

 Once the Coordinator has created the network, we can join the Door Lock and Door Lock Controller.
-To be sure that we start from fresh network settings, or that the devices are not already on a network, run the following command on both devices:
+To be sure that we start from fresh network settings, or that the devices are not already on a network, run the following command on both devices (launch the CLI console similar to how you did on the Coordinator):

 ```
 network leave